-$C_d = C_e$ Where no mixing zone is allowed:
+Where no mixing zone is allowed: $C_d = C_e$

-After Cd is determined, it is compared to the applicable water quality criterion.
+After $C_d$ is determined, it is compared to the applicable water quality criterion.
 If it is greater than the criterion, a water quality-based effluent limit is developed for that parameter.
-The following discusses each of the factors used in the mass balance equation to calculate Cd.
+The following discusses each of the factors used in the mass balance equation to calculate $C_d$ .

-Ce (maximum expected effluent concentration or MEC): Per the TSD, the maximum expected effluent concentration in the mass balance equation was represented by the 99th percentile of the effluent data.
-The 99th percentile was calculated using the statistical approach recommended in the TSD, i.e., by multiplying the maximum observed effluent concentration by a reasonable potential multiplier (RPM):
+$\underline{C_e}$ (maximum projected effluent concentration): Per the TSD, the maximum projected effluent concentration in the mass balance equation was represented by the 99th percentile of the effluent data.
+The 99th percentile was calculated using the statistical approach recommended in the TSD, i.e., by multiplying the maximum reported effluent concentration by a reasonable potential multiplier (RPM):

-$C_e = (maximum observed effluent concentration) \times RPM$
+$C_e = (maximum measured effluent concentration) x RPM$

 The RPM accounts for uncertainty in the effluent data.
 The RPM depends upon the amount of effluent data and variability of the data as measured by the coefficient of variation (CV) of the data.
 When there are not enough data to reliably determine a CV, the TSD recommends using 0.6 as a default value.
 Once the CV of the data was determined, the RPM was determined using the statistical methodology discussed in section 3.3 of the TSD.
-In this procedure, RPMs with a 95% confidence level and a 99% probability were calculated.
 See Table B-4 for a summary of the maximum reported effluent concentrations, CVs, and RPMs used in the reasonable potential analysis.

-Cu (background concentration of pollutant): The ambient concentration in the mass balance equation is based on a reasonable worst-case estimate of the background pollutant concentration.
+$\underline{C_u}$ (background concentration of pollutant): The ambient concentration in the mass balance equation is based on a reasonable worst-case estimate of the background pollutant concentration.
 Where sufficient data exists, the 85th percentile of the ambient data is generally used as an estimate of worst-case.
-The Cu used for each parameter is provided in Table B-4.
+The $C_u$ s used for each parameter are provided in Table B-4.